 Weihrauch HW100 PCP Air Rifles have an established a presence in Australia with the HW100T and the HW100S, both as leading PCPs* in their class.
 For those of you unfamiliar with Weihrauch air rifles, the designation ‘T’ stands for Thumbhole stock while the ‘S’ stands for Sporter stock.
-However, there are several other Weihrauch HW100 models that are not often imported in numbers for reasons that evade me, and they are the carbine versions of the HW100T and the HW100S, currently designated HW100TK and HW100SK.
-The Weihrauch HW100 also has an FSB model, which stands for Fully Shrouded Barrel and currently this is not allowed into Australia under the misguided belief that the shroud qualifies as a form of silencer.
+However, there are several other Weihrauch HW100 models that are not often imported in numbers for reasons that evade me.
+These are the carbine versions of the HW100T and the HW100S, currently designated HW100TK (KT) and HW100SK.
+The Weihrauch HW100 also has an FSB model, which stands for Fully Shrouded Barrel.
+This is not allowed into Australia under the misguided belief that the shroud qualifies as a form of silencer.

 I will attempt to cover each model separately over several articles to allow you, the reader, to get a more comprehensive understanding of the Weihrauch PCP range. * PCP is an acronym for Pre-Charged Pneumatic, as it is powered by compressed air at 200 Bar, or nearly 3,000 psi.

 Statistically with me anyway, the HW100T in .22 calibre is the most popular HW100 series PCP that we sell.
 Both the Weihrauch HW100T and HW100S come with 600mm barrels that I feel are an improvement over their early barrels around 2005 and earlier.
 In my experience shooting the Weihrauch HW100 PCPs, they are very accurate, with reasonable groups right out to 100 metres using a .22 calibre quality pellet like the H&N Baracuda Match or H&N Baracuda Hunter.